xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

   Tension_align(m_mis) >= delta_align
   ```

-  where `delta_align > 0` is a lower bound that cannot be driven arbitrarily close to zero by refining models or collecting more data, as long as the encoding remains faithful.
+  where `delta_align > 0` is a lower bound that cannot be driven arbitrarily close to zero by refining models or collecting more data, as long as the encoding remains faithful and stays within `EncAlign`.

-* attempts to artificially lower `Tension_align(m_mis)` by changing feature libraries or weights after the fact would move the encoding outside `EncAlign` and thus outside the scope of Q121.
+* attempts to artificially lower `Tension_align(m_mis)` by changing feature libraries or weights after the fact would move the encoding outside `EncAlign` and therefore outside the scope of this Q121 version.

 In this sense, Q121 encodes alignment failure as persistent high incentive_tension between proxies, values, and risk tails under admissible encodings.
+This characterization is descriptive at the effective layer and does not settle any canonical alignment debate by itself.

 ---